pisv/gethandly.wiki-playground/Step-Two.md

 }
 ```

-The base class `StructureHelper` provides a couple of handy methods for
+The class `StructureHelper` provides a couple of handy methods for
 building the structure of a model element: `addChild` remembers the given
 element as a child of the given parent body and puts the element together
 with the given body into the `newElements` map (resolving duplicates
 along the way), while `complete` completes the given body by setting
 the elements previously remembered by `addChild` as the body's children.

-Again, even if you can't fully comprehend Xtext-specific details, you can
+Don't worry if you couldn't fully understand Xtext-specific details.
+Basically,
-well grasp the essence: we just walk the AST and in the process compute and
+we just walk the AST and in the process compute and place into the `newElements`
-place into the `newElements` a handle/body pair for each structural element
-inside the source file.
+a handle/body pair for each structural element in the source file.

 Note how the `FooFileStructureBuilder` uses a custom property for storing
 the parameter names of a Foo function in the element's `SourceElementBody`.